Pluton emplacement

-The methods of pluton emplacement are the ways magma is accommodated in a host rock where the final result is a pluton.
-The methods of pluton emplacement are not yet fully understood, but there are many different proposed pluton emplacement mechanisms.
-Stoping, diapirism and ballooning are the widely accepted mechanisms.
-There is now evidence of incremental emplacement of plutons.
+The methods of pluton emplacement are the ways magma is accommodated into a host rock where the final result is a pluton.
+These methods are not yet fully understood, but there are several proposed pluton emplacement mechanisms.
+Stoping, incremental emplacement, ballooning and diapirism are the widely accepted mechanisms.

 Stoping

 Vertical migration of magma is driven by gravity.
 Stoping occurs when blocks of wall rock material are transferred downward through a pluton.
 Stoping is an important emplacement mechanism in a variety of tectonic settings and has been widely used to explain discordant pluton contacts.
 The most common signatures of stoping are sharp discordant contacts between plutons and wall rocks and a lack of ductile deformation of the wall rocks.
 Other characteristics of stoping include the presence of xenoliths in the plutons, evidence for the rotation of xenoliths and geochemical evidence of magma contamination.

 Structural relations around stoped blocks

 Igneous minerals within a pluton can record deformation history.
 Therefore, it is useful to understand magmatic fabrics for understanding pluton emplacement.
 Experimental work done on rocks has helped with establishing a relationship between the rheology and deformation mechanisms on magma.
 The setbacks encountered are foliation and lineation can be produced by a number of different processes, magmatic strains can be decoupled from the host rocks, and strains and timing the exact time of fabric formation with a particular pluton ascent mechanism is difficult.
 Magmatic foliations and mafic enclaves usually indicate radially increasing strains normal to the pluton contact and extensional strains parallel to it.

 Magmatic fabrics will not record information of the stoping process as they are only formed near the end of the pluton emplacement.
 Furthermore, any magmatic fabrics that are recorded are likely to be affected by strain.
 Therefore, the causes of the magmatic fabrics may not be discernable, and at best can only give inferences to the mechanisms for emplacement of the pluton, or magma chamber internal mechanisms.